Pathology & Lab Services

 Your child’s provider may refer your child for lab tests to help diagnose or determine the right treatment for certain conditions.
-These tests may involve taking blood or tissue samples.
+These tests may involve taking samples such as blood, urine, tissue, and other body fluids.

 What Sets Children’s Apart?